crypticwisdom/Javascript/README.md

 # Import Scripts Correctly

-inspect your page on the browser -> go to 'performance' tab. his is a grest tool for understandin how to scripts are loading and executing. record, reload your page and pause.
+inspect your page on the browser -> go to 'performance' tab.
+This is a great tool for understandin how to scripts are loading and executing. record, reload your page and pause.

 ## What happens when